Angevin Empire: Apex

-In 1165, hopes of Henry II's son's future accession to the French throne were dashed when Adèle gave birth to a son, Philip.
+In 1165 hopes of Henry the Young King's future accession to the French throne were dashed when Adèle gave birth to a son, Philip.
 Following this, the fragile Anglo-French peace ended.
-In 1167, Henry II marched into Auvergne, and in 1170 he also attacked Bourges.
-Louis VII answered by raiding the Norman Vexin, forcing Henry II to move his troops north, giving Louis the opportunity to free Bourges.
-At this point, John Gillingham mentions in The Angevin Empire that he believes Louis "must have wondered whether there was ever going to be an end to Henry's aggressively expansionist policies".
+In 1167, Henry II marched into Auvergne, and in 1170 he attacked Bourges.
+Louis answered by raiding Vexin, forcing Henry to move his troops north, giving Louis the opportunity to free Bourges.
+At this point, Gillingham mentions in The Angevin Empire that he believes Louis "must have wondered whether there was ever going to be an end to Henry's aggressively expansionist policies".

-Henry II did not treat his territories as a coherent empire as the term "Angevin Empire" would suggest, but as private, individual possessions that he planned to distribute to his children.
-Henry, 'The Young King', was crowned King of England in 1170 (though he never ruled); Richard became Duke of Aquitaine in 1172; Geoffrey became Duke of Brittany in 1181; John became Lord of Ireland in 1185; Eleanor was promised to Alfonso VII with Gascony as dowry during the campaign against Toulouse in 1170.
+Henry did not treat his territories as a coherent empire, as the term "Angevin Empire" would suggest, but as private, individual possessions that he planned to distribute to his children.
+Henry The Young King was crowned king of England in 1170 (though he never ruled); Richard became Duke of Aquitaine in 1172; Geoffrey became Duke of Brittany in 1181; John became Lord of Ireland in 1185; Eleanor was promised to Alfonso VII with Gascony as dowry during the campaign against Toulouse in 1170.
 This partition of the lands between his children made it much harder for him to control them, as now they could fund their own ventures with their estates and attempt to overrule their father in their respective dominions.

-Following his coronation, in 1173, Henry, 'the Young King', asked for part of his inheritance, at least England, Normandy, or Anjou, but his father refused.
-Young Henry then joined Louis at the French court to otherthrow his father together, and his mother, Eleanor, joined the new revolt against Henry II.
-Both Richard and Geoffrey soon joined their brother.
-Enemies that Henry II had made previously now joined the conflict with Louis, including King William of Scotland, Count Philip of Flanders, Count Matthew of Boulogne and Count Theobald of Blois.
+Following his coronation in 1173, Henry the Young King asked for part of his inheritance, at least England, Normandy, or Anjou, but his father refused.
+Young Henry then joined Louis at the French court to otherthrow his father together, and his mother Eleanor joined the new revolt against Henry II.
+Both Richard and Geoffrey soon joined Henry II.
+Enemies that Henry II had made joined the conflict with Louis, including King William of Scotland, Count Philip of Flanders, Count Matthew of Boulogne and Count Theobald of Blois.
 Henry II emerged victorious; his wealth meant he could recruit large numbers of mercenaries.
-He had captured and imprisoned his wife, Eleanor, early on, and the capture of King William allowed him to force Scotland into the Treaty of Falaise.
-Henry bought the County of Marche, then he asserted that the French Vexin and Bourges should be given back at once.
+He had captured and imprisoned Eleanor early on, and the capture of King William allowed him to force Scotland into the Treaty of Falaise.
+Henry bought the County of Marche, then he asserted that Vexin and Bourges should be given back at once.
 However, this time there was no invasion to back the claim.